gabrielvfonseca/site/.github/CONTRIBUTING.md

-# Contributing to This Project
+# Contributing to gabfon.com

 Thank you for your interest in contributing!
-This document outlines the process for contributing to our project.
+This document outlines the process for contributing to gabfon.com.

 ## Getting Started